-I am Amanda Iheme (pronounced E-HAY-MAY).
-An Igbo-Nigerian architecture photographer living and working in Lagos, Nigeria.
+I am Amanda Iheme (pronounced E-HAY-MAY), an Igbo-Nigerian architecture photographer living and working in Lagos, Nigeria.

 I am currently working on the following projects:

-artists in their studio
+artists in their studio - documenting 30 Nigerian artists in their studio

-Twenty-six Filling Stations (a nod to Edward Ruscha’s Twentysix Gasoline Stations)
+Twenty-six Filling Stations (a nod to Edward Ruscha’s Twentysix Gasoline Stations) - photographing 26 filling stations in Lagos, Nigeria

-Group Exhibitions
+Group Exhibitions and Fairs

 2023, Museum of Modern Art - New Photography 2023; The Way of Life